GeyserMC/Geyser/docs/events.md

     ```

 !!! important
-    Plugins should use the `on` method inherited from [GeyserPlugin](https://bundabrg.github.io/Geyser/apidocs/org/geysermc/connector/plugin/GeyserPlugin.html).
+    Extensions should use the `on` method inherited from [GeyserExtension](https://bundabrg.github.io/Geyser/apidocs/org/geysermc/connector/extension/GeyserExtension.html).

 You'll note the `build()` on the end. `on()` returns a Builder that can add optional parameters.
 This must be finalized with a
 `build()` that generates the EventHandler and registers it with the EventManager.